flexibeast/guides/mdoc-quickstart.md

 ## Introduction

-Man pages are often authored using the presentation-oriented man(7) macros.
-However, man pages can also be authored with the semantics-oriented mdoc(7) macros.
+Man pages are often authored using the presentation-oriented man(7) [roff](https://en.wikipedia.org/wiki/Roff_(software)) macros.
+However, man pages can also be authored with the semantics-oriented mdoc(7) roff macros.
 Man pages in the mdoc(7) format can be directly viewed on any OS which uses either the `man-db` system or the `mandoc` system; for a list of OSes which can view mdoc(7) man pages "out of the box", refer to [Appendix A](#appendix-a-os-mdoc-support).

 ## Background